 In identifying and promoting these nine marks, we are not intending to lay down an exhaustive or authoritative list.
 There are other significant marks of healthy churches, like prayer and fellowship.
 We want to pursue those ourselves as well, and we want you to pursue them with us.
 But these nine are the ones we think are most neglected in most local churches today, with the most damaging ramifications.
 Join us in cultivating churches that reflect the character of God.

-A second book by Dr. Dever, the Deliberate Church takes these 9 marks and seeks to show how to practically walk them out in the everyday life of the Church.
-I recommend both of these books very highly and thought that by writing these brief words here, it might provide something of a window regarding our philosophy for ministry at King’s Church.
+A second book by Dr. Dever, The Deliberate Church takes these 9 marks and seeks to show how to practically walk them out in the everyday life of the Church.
+I recommend both of these books very highly and thought that writing these brief words here, might provide something of a window regarding our philosophy for ministry at King’s Church.